mozilla/glean/docs/dev/howtos/development-with-android-components.md

 ## Caveat

 There's a big gotcha with library substitutions: the Gradle build computes lazily, and AARs don't include their transitive dependencies' JNI libraries.
-This means that in `android-components`, `./gradlew :service-glean:assembleDebug` **does not** invoke `:glean-core:cargoBuild`, even though `:service-glean` depends on the substitution for `:glean-core` and even if the inputs to Cargo have changed!
+This means that in `android-components`, `./gradlew :service-glean:assembleDebug` **does not** invoke `:glean:cargoBuild`, even though `:service-glean` depends on the substitution for `:glean` and even if the inputs to Cargo have changed!
 It's the final consumer of the `:service-glean` project (or publication) that will incorporate the JNI libraries.

 In practice that means _you should always be targeting something that produces an APK_: a test or a sample module.